red-plumage/aws-api-gateway-export-endpoints/web-tier/README.md

-# Import aws gateway API-endpoints
+# Import and call AWS gateway API-endpoints

 Downloads json-file with API-endpoints from S3 bucket